itssamuelrowe/zen-website/content/docs/constructors.md

 The constructor is public by default.
 Which means, other classes can access it.
 You can even make constructors private or secret.
 You can prevent a class from being instantiated by other classes, by making the constructor private.
-You will learn more about secret constructors in the next chapter.
+You will learn more about secret constructors in the next module.
 Finally, the constructor shown here does not accept any parameters, making it a default constructor.

 As you can see, constructors are similar to functions, with the following differences.
     * A constructor canntat return any value.
     * Constructors are not considered as members of a class.

-Unlike functions, a constructor cannot be called directly.
-You need to use the `new` operator to invoke a constructor.

 Every class has at least one constructor.
 In the examples shown so far, we have not defined any constructor.
 But how were we able to create instances?
 That is